Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae

 On the other hand, these planets are embedded in the disc which itself emits thermal radiation.
-The envelope density scales with the background disc density.
+The density of the outer envelope scales with the background disc density.
 It is the flux ratio between the planet's thermal radiation and the background disc radiation that determines if the planet can stand out from the background disc to be detected.
-The background flux ($Flux_{bg}$) is plotted as the horizontal line and its value is provided in the upper left corner in each panel.
-For most cases, the planet's thermal emission is weaker than the background disc emission.
+The background flux ($Flux_{bg}$) is plotted as the horizontal line and its value is provided in the upper left corner of each panel { in Figure \ref{fig:1mm}}.
+For most cases, the planet's excess thermal emission is smaller than the background disc emission.
 Thus, high sensitivity observations are required to probe the planet's excess emission.
-The ratio between the planet's and disc's thermal emission is better shown in Figure \ref{fig:fluxrat}.
-Fluxes that are calculated using two different disc opacities are both shown.
+The ratio between the planet's excess thermal emission and disc's thermal emission is better shown in Figure \ref{fig:fluxrat}.
+The flux ratios that are calculated using two different disc opacities are both shown.
 As expected, when the disc is optically thick, the flux ratio can be very small if the planet luminosity is low.
 In these cases, the planets are hidden inside the disc.
 When the disc is optically thin, we find that the planet's excess emission is higher with a higher mass core.
 This is because a higher core mass leads to a higher envelope mass within the Hill radius, which leads to a larger flux ratio.
-We also notice that the flux ratio is generally smaller when the planet is at a larger disc radius.
-This is probably because that the same mass planet is more embedded at the outer disc (a smaller ratio between its Hill radius and the disc scale height).
-Within our studied planetary core mass range, the planet's excess emission is above 10\% of the background emission for most cases, even if the luminosity is very low.
+We also notice that the flux ratio is generally smaller when the planet is at a larger distance from the star. { This is mainly because we assume $\pi H^2$ as the beam size to calculate the flux ratio.
+The outer disc has a larger beam size ($H\propto R^{1.25}$), which results in a stronger background flux within the beam (dotted lines in Figure \ref{fig:1mm}) and thus a smaller flux ratio. } With our adopted beam size, the planet's excess emission is above 10\% of the background emission for most cases we studied, even if the luminosity is very low.